cosmos/ibc/IBC_WORKING_GROUP.md

-# IBC Working Group

-Join and contribute to the IBC working group
+**Join and contribute to the IBC working group**

 Purpose: The evolution of IBC requires cross-industry collaboration to support developing standards that are secure, open, and deployable.
 The IBC working group is a growing team of contributors supporting the standardization of blockchain development from protocol level to applications.
-Join the IBC [Working Group](https://zc.vg/sf/giAEr) for email and meeting updates.
+Join the IBC [Working Group](https://zc.vg/sf/giAEr) list for email and meeting updates.

 The IBC working group is technical in nature as the goal is to propose, implement and design templates for cross-chain interoperability.

-IBC working group bi-weekly calls
+Upcoming IBC working group calls (usually held bi-weekly)

 - November 14th, 2019 17:00 UTC
 - November 28th, 2019 17:00 UTC